jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 ## What gets installed?

-Not a lot, but its the setup and the deps that take time to find if doing this by yourself!
+Not a lot, but it's the setup and the deps that take time to find if doing this by yourself!
 Life is always simpler when you have the answer infront of you...

 * Java 8
 * [Bazel](https://github.com/bazelbuild/bazel) for building